-A working copy in LATEX format is available from the Subversion repository at the University of Bristol at the URI:
+The latest version of this document is available in PDF format at the URI titi.
+A working copy in LATEX format is available from the Subversion repository at Bristol University at the URI:

-http://source.ggy.bris.ac.uk/subversion/estel-doc/branches/REL-v5p6/
+http://source.ggy.bris.ac.uk/subversion/estel-doc/branches/REL-v5p6/ estel3d-um.tex

-Note that you will need a username and a password to download this document in editable form.
-If you don't have one, ask for one.
-See Contacting people (11.4) below.
+Note that you will need a username and password to download this document.

-11.2 The particle tracking module
+12.2 The particle tracking module

 A prototype of the particle tracking module is present in ESTEL-3D v5p6.
-However, it is still evolving a lot and we do not recommend using it yet.
+However, it is still eveolving a lot and we do not recommend using it yet.
 If you really want to use it, look at the text case cube_part}in the test.gb/}directory.
 You should really be using v5p7 or later though...